Dear colleagues and friends,

 BioSpine not only shows openness to the end-consumer, the surgeon, but further recognizes the importance of incorporating the scientist into a common dialogue in order to provide parallel direction for future industrial research.

-I cordially welcome you all to attend the BioSpine congress in Berlin.
+I cordially thank you for your participation and look forward to welcome you all again to the 6th BioSpine congress in 2017 in Berlin.

 Hans Jörg Meisel